Donald Trump Boasts Of His ‘Chemistry’ With Putin During Asia Tour

 — Donald J. Trump (@realDonaldTrump) November 12, 2017

-Then, switching topics, Trump spoke of North Korean leader Kim Jong-Un, saying that he keeps trying to befriend the man who he has characterized as ‘rocket man,’ and can’t understand why Jon-un would insult him.
+Then, switching topics, Trump spoke of North Korean leader Kim Jong-un, saying that he keeps trying to befriend the man whom he has characterized as “rocket man,” and can’t understand why Kim would insult him.

 Why would Kim Jong-un insult me by calling me "old," when I would NEVER call him "short and fat?"
 Oh well, I try so hard to be his friend – and maybe someday that will happen!